When Light Breaks In

 Which means the core of clarity isn't what you know.
 It's who you trust.

 In business terms, it's moving from self-reliance to mission alignment.
 In life terms, it's moving from fear to faith.
-So here's the challenge: Are you leading from borrowed light, or are you walking in the presence of the Light Himself?
+So here's the challenge: Am I leading from borrowed light, or am I walking in the presence of the Light Himself?
+That's a question I'm constantly asking myself.

 The Dual Nature of Light: Illumination and Exposure